Policies for Workload Identity Manager¶

 -

 Specify the Subject and Subject Alternative Names (SAN), which are used as the rules with which end entities must comply.
+The input fields accept both literal strings and regular expressions.

 The Subject and SAN fields are standard TLS certificate fields.
 The Subject identifies the owner of the certificate.
 The SAN fields restrict how the certificate can be used; if it is used in a way not listed on the SANs, it won't be trusted.